backstage/backstage/plugins/octopus-deploy/api-report.md

   ): Promise<OctopusProgression>;
 }

-// Warning: (ae-missing-release-tag) "octopusDeployApiRef" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const octopusDeployApiRef: ApiRef<OctopusDeployApi>;

-// Warning: (ae-missing-release-tag) "OctopusDeployClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class OctopusDeployClient implements OctopusDeployApi {
-  // Warning: (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts constructor(options: Options);
+  constructor(options: Options);
   // (undocumented)
   getReleaseProgression(